|

 - High school students to learn about great poetry through memorization,

 performance, and competition.
-Starting in early 2006, schools in each state
+Schools in each state

 capital region will participate in classroom and schoolwide contests, advancing